 I couldn’t resist sewing these pajamas made with fun natural fabrics in exciting colors.
 I guess you have already seen my tutorial for the pajama bottoms.
 Now let’s make pajama tops.

-This is an easy step-by-step sewing tutorial on DIY sleep mask.
-The project is quite simple even for a complete beginner.
-Free pattern PDF.
+This is an easy step-by-step sewing tutorial to make a DIY sleep mask.
+The project is quite simple, even for a complete beginner.
+Grab the free PDF pattern.

-YouTube sewing tutorial on making DIY mesh bag for washing delicates, underwear and socks.
+This YouTube sewing tutorial shows you how to make a DIY mesh bag for washing delicates, underwear, and socks.
 This is in the hoop embroidery tutorial.

-In this tutorial I will show you how to cover a box with fabric and make a very useful and pretty fabric storage bin.
+In this tutorial, I will show you how to cover a box with fabric and make a very useful and pretty fabric storage bin.

 Did you find this tutorial helpful?
 If so, save this pin (see below) on your sewing board so you can come to this tutorial later when you need it and follow me on Pinterest for more tips, tutorials, and inspiration!

 Ready to take the next step in your sewing journey?
 Check out more step-by-step tutorials from my blog and don’t forget to share on Facebook or Pinterest!